nbarikipoulos/poppy-robot-cli/README.md

 This project allows to simply monitor and interact with robots of the [Poppy project](https://www.poppy-project.org/en/) family in command line.

-It provides a simple tool (provided as a npm module or a standalone executable) to query and send basic set of instructions to the registers of motors and then, to allow performing unary 'action' such as move, speed settings, and so on... simply typing in a command line terminal.
+It provides a CLI tool (provided as a npm module or a standalone executable)
+- To query and send basic set of instructions to the registers of motors and then, to allow performing unary 'action' such as move, speed settings, and so on...,
+- To drive the robot via keyboard.

 As example, typing :